aperture_photometry#

 • 'exact' (default): Calculates the exact geometric overlap area.
 Weights are continuous in the range [0, 1].

 • 'center': Binary weighting based on the pixel center.
 Weights are either 0 or 1.
+A pixel is included only if its center lies strictly inside the aperture; pixel centers lying exactly on the aperture boundary are excluded (weight 0).

 • 'subpixel': Approximates the overlap by averaging binary samples on a subgrid.
 The number of samples is set by the subpixels parameter.
 Weights are discrete in the range [0, 1].
+A subpixel is included only if its center lies strictly inside the aperture; subpixel centers lying exactly on the aperture boundary are excluded (weight 0).

 subpixelsint, optional